 Miles to date: 176.9

 Well, yesterday was always going to be a tough act to follow!
 Route wise I have to say that today was fairly uninteresting.
 Mostly country roads with a few miles on footpaths and bridleways which were pleasant enough but not a huge amount to write home about.
 We walked through a pretty village called Spreyton which had an nice-looking pub (but not open between 3-6ish) and at some point I did enjoy walking through a field of broad beans and eating a few straight from the pod.
-Sorry mr farmer, they were very much appreciated!
+Sorry Mr Farmer, they were very much appreciated though!